kylechinick/rpg-notes/ResearchAndPlanning.md

   - Begin project work for day.
   - React transition and animation tutorials (transition group and intersection observer tool)
 - 9:30AM
+  - Work on updating the edit form to persist initial values (left as WIP)
+- 11:30AM
+  - Review current stucture to prep for nested lists refactor

 ## Thursday, 09/29/2022